What are accessibility services?

 Will my high school forward my IEP and/or other records to the College?

 No, this is not something that happens automatically.
 It’s a good idea to obtain a copy of your IEP and/or psycho-educational assessment from your school and bring it to the appointment with your counsellor.
 This allows for a better understanding of what supports have been arranged for you in the past.

 I had a psychoeducational assessment in grade six.
 Can I use it?

 No, the College requires the assessment to be current within five years.
 The disability and/or the recommendations to accommodate the disability may change over time.
 If you are having your assessment updated, you may be requested to provide a copy of the older assessment to be used as a baseline to identify past learning challenges.

 I need an updated psychoeducational assessment; however, I cannot afford to pay for it.
 Can I still get accommodations?

 The College will provide accommodations in good faith until such time that arrangements can be made to have the assessment updated.
 Your counsellor will work with you to review funding options.
-These options may include: coverage through parents benefit packages, through places of employment, or through grant applications available for students with disabilities.
+These options may include coverage through parents' benefits packages, through places of employment, or through grant applications available for students with disabilities.

 I will be having surgery and may have some physical limitations following the surgery.
 Should I let my professor know?

 Physical limitations as a result of surgical procedures, accidental injuries, etc are deemed temporary disabilities and are generally eligible for temporary accommodations.
 A Student Services counsellor can meet with you prior to surgery or as soon as you are able following an accident or hospitalization.

 I’m concerned about confidentiality.
 Will my teachers and classmates know about my disability?